ANISIMOV-STUDIO/IOT_App/lib/docs/design_system.md

 # Design System

-> HVAC Control Application - Design Specifications
+> BREEZ Home Application - Design Specifications

 ## Overview

-This design system defines the visual language and component library for the HVAC Control application.
+This design system defines the visual language and component library for the BREEZ Home application.
 It ensures consistency across all screens and platforms (iOS, Android, Web).

 ---